zachariahsharma/python-for-ev3-101/README.md

 ## Why am I doing this?

 Hi my name is Zach.
 I am participating in a competition called FLL.
 This is a robotics competition in which we build a robot and use it to solve different problems called missions.
-Before we programmed missions using a language called labview, unfortunately it was updated and switched to scratch. my team and I were faced with 2 choises:
+Before we programmed missions using a language called labview, unfortunately it was updated and switched to scratch which is a programming language that none of us were familiar with.
+My team and I were faced with 2 choises:

 - Switching to Scratch
 - Switching to Micropython